z0mbiexx/jekyll-now/Projects/index.md

 ## Community

-Also currently do random activities and projects with Cochise Linux User Group and AZ Local Ubuntu Group.
+Currently do activities and projects with Cochise Linux User Group and AZ Local Ubuntu Group.

 ## Websites